alovajs/alovajs.github.io/blog/2026-08-03-react-query-vs-alova.md

 - You maintain the same request logic across web, a non-React-Native app, and a Node BFF.
 - Your BFF needs retry with backoff and a client-side rate limit for downstream calls (see the [BFF retry post](/blog/bff-retry)).
 - You're on Vue, Svelte, or Solid, or a mixed stack, and want one strategy layer.

-## When you don't need either

-If you fire a handful of requests and hand-write three states (`loading`/`data`/`error`) without repeating yourself, a raw `fetch` plus a small wrapper is enough.
-Both libraries earn their keep only when the same request patterns keep showing up.

 - [alova vs other libraries](https://alova.js.org/about/comparison)
 - [Server retry strategy](https://alova.js.org/tutorial/server/strategy/retry)